GulamJilani5/java-fundamentals/lambdaStream/stream/collector.md

 | mergeFunction | What to do if key repeats |
 | mapSupplier   | Which Map to create       |

+- Arguments order is must be the same.
 - Return type Map<K, V>.
 - Convert stream → key-value structure.